WICG/view-transitions/explainer.md

 - `::page-transition(tag)` - Select the 'transition element' of a given `page-transition-tag`.
 - `::page-transition-image-wrapper(tag)` - Select the 'image wrapper'.
-- `::page-transition-image-incoming(tag)` - Select the incoming image.
+- `::page-transition-incoming-image(tag)` - Select the incoming image.
-- `::page-transition-image-outgoing(tag)` - Select the outgoing image.
+- `::page-transition-outgoing-image(tag)` - Select the outgoing image.

 Using '\*' instead of a tag selects the equivalent element for every tag.